revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-9.Can we keep the statements after the ‘finally’ block?
+9.Is it allowed to use any statements after the ‘finally’ block?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)